Philosophy of artificial intelligence: Views on the role of philosophy

 Some scholars argue that the AI community's dismissal of philosophy is detrimental.
 In the Stanford Encyclopedia of Philosophy, some philosophers argue that the role of philosophy in AI is underappreciated.
 Physicist David Deutsch argues that without an understanding of philosophy or its concepts, AI development would suffer from a lack of progress.

-Conferences
+Conferences and literature

 The main conference series on the issue is "Philosophy and Theory of AI" (PT-AI), run by Vincent C. Müller.

 The main bibliography on the subject, with several sub-sections, is on PhilPapers.

+A recent survey for Philosophy of AI is Müller (2025).